missionpinball/mpf-docs/install/windows.rst

 ::

-  pip install mpf-mc --upgrade
+  pip install mpf mpf-mc --upgrade

-This will cause *pip* to contact PyPI to see if there's a newer version of the MPF MC (and any of its requirements, like MPF).
+This will cause *pip* to contact PyPI to see if there's a newer version of the MPF and MPF MC (and any new requirements).
 If newer versions are found, it will download and install them.

 Next steps!